reanahub/reana-workflow-engine-cwl/docs/overview.rst

 The general execution model is the following:

-1. A celery task activates the execution by passing the id of the workflow to be started.
+1. The command ``run-cwl-workflow`` is run and it activates the execution by passing the id of the workflow to be started.

 2. ``engine-cwl`` extracts the [packed]() workflow description from the database, along with the inputs, and dumps the information to ``workflow.json`` to contain CWL workflow and ``inputs.json`` with